What Are Internal Links In SEO?

 The best way to build your site architecture is by including follow links on the pages of your website.

-In the past, the theoretical internal linking strategy was to nofollow links on a page to increase the page’s link juice.
-However, the page rank sculpting didn’t work as a useful SEO strategy.
+In the past, the theoretical internal linking strategy was to place nofollow links on a page to increase the page’s link juice.
+However, page rank sculpting was not a useful SEO strategy.

 Let’s talk a bit about nofollow links in detail.
 The concept of nofollow was introduced by search engines in 2005, which was then known by the attribute rel nofollow (rel being short for relationship).
 The idea behind rel nofollow was that this link shouldn’t influence the link target’s ranking in the search engine index.